Alpha-GPT: Human-AI Interactive Alpha Mining for Quantitative Investment: Introduction

 Both of these paradigms exhibit common shortcomings.
 Firstly, it is a difficult process to find a precise and concise formulaic expression that encapsulates one's ideas about trading signals or observed trading opportunities and patterns.
 Examples include the formulaic representation of technical analysis patterns such as Ascending Triangles \cite{lo_foundations_2000} and Elliott Wave Theory \cite{elliott_rn_2005}, which exist but are hard to discover.
 Secondly, understanding and interpreting a large number of alphas selected by search algorithms is especially time-consuming and labor-intensive.
 Lastly, it is unreasonable to expect creative and effective alphas to come from the stroke-of-genius by researchers or the brute-force search by algorithms, but rather, it often comes from a repeated process of experimentation-and-analysis.
 However, designing and modifying the parameters and search configurations of algorithmic alpha mining systems is usually a menial task for researchers.

 To address these challenges, we propose the third alpha mining paradigm which enhances human-AI interaction to improve the effectiveness and efficiency of alpha research.
 Based on this new paradigm, we propose the architecture of an interactive alpha mining system, termed \textbf{Alpha-GPT}.
 This system incorporates large language models (LLM) as a mediator between quantitative researchers and alpha search.
 Alpha-GPT has three key advantages.
-First, it can interpret users' trading ideas and translate them into fitting expressions.
-Secondly, Alpha-GPT can quickly summarize top-performing alphas in natural language for ease of understanding.
-And finally, the user can then suggest modifications to the alpha search which the model will automatically make to future rounds of alpha mining.
+First, it can interpret users' trading ideas and translate them into fitting expressions, thanks to LLM's great natural language understanding and instruction-following capability.
+Secondly, Alpha-GPT can quickly understand, exploit and summarize top-performing alphas and meta-data via their natural/formal language expression, leveraging LLM's broad prior knowledge obtained via pretraining.
+Finally, the user can then suggest modifications to the alpha search, which the model will automatically make to future rounds of alpha mining, based on LLM's in-context learning and reasoning capabilities.
 This greatly simplifies the workflow (Figure \ref{fig:pipeline}) and allows the user to approach alpha mining from a high-level standpoint (in terms of abstract ideas).

-Our contributions in this work can be summarized from these standpoints: \begin{itemize}[leftmargin=*] \item We define a new paradigm for alpha mining utilizing human-AI interaction to improve the effectiveness of alpha research. \item We propose AlphaBot, an algorithm with domain knowledge compilation and decompilation methods to employ the LLM as a mediator for human-AI interaction. \item We develop Alpha-GPT, a systematic framework incorporating AlphaBot to realize our proposed paradigm and a tool for quantitative researchers. \end{itemize}
+Our contributions in this work can be summarized from these standpoints: (1) We define a new paradigm for alpha mining utilizing human-AI interaction to improve the effectiveness of alpha research.
+(2) We propose AlphaBot, an algorithm with domain knowledge compilation and decompilation methods to employ the LLM as a mediator for human-AI interaction.
+(3) We develop Alpha-GPT, a system to realize our proposed paradigm and a tool for quantitative researchers.